 The America's Cup Hall of Fame honors individuals who have made outstanding contributions to yachting's most distinguished competition.

-The Hall of Fame was founded in 1992 as an arm of the Herreshoff Marine Museum by Halsey Herreshoff, a four-time America's Cup defender and grandson of legendary yacht designer Nathanael Herreshoff.
+The Hall of Fame was founded in 1992 under the auspices of the Herreshoff Marine Museum by Halsey Herreshoff, a four-time America's Cup defender and grandson of legendary yacht designer Nathanael Herreshoff.

 Nearly eighty legends of the Cup have been inducted into the Hall.
 Candidates eligible for consideration include members of the crew, designers, builders, syndicate leaders, supporters, chroniclers, and other individuals of merit.
 Each nominee is judged on the basis of outstanding ability, international recognition, character, performance, and contributions to the sport.
 The members of the Selection Committee are persons intimate with the history and traditions of America's Cup and committed to the integrity of the Hall of Fame.